elunna/nerfhack-changelog/README.md

 * yellow and black light explosions are directionless (xnh)
 * yellow molds puff out clouds of stunning spores (as a corollary, pets will attack them less often now)

+### Delayed stoning for all footrice effects
+* Instant petrification has been removed both for the player and for monsters
+* Instead, wherever a monster or player would have been insta-killed, a stoning timer is started for 5 turns.
+* This applies for every instapetrification effect: touching a footrice corpse, being knocked into a footrice
+* Footrice only inflict slow stoning for the player and for monsters
+*
 ### Dangerous piercers
 * All piercers are mindless and can grow up
 * Much more AC is required to dodge dropping piercers (previously, -2AC would nullify their drop attacks, now -22AC is required)